Why You Shouldn’t Fear Saturated Fat

 -

-Improved Liver Health: Saturated fats actually encourages the liver cells to dump their fat cells, which helps the liver to function more effectively.
+Improved Liver Health: Saturated fats actually encourage the liver cells to dump their fat cells, which helps the liver to function more effectively.
 (10)

 -